Why This Matters to You

 Source: This article is based on reporting from: Mortgage Professional America

-Q: Can a tax deed be cancelled in Georgia?
+Q: Can a tax deed be canceled in Georgia?

-Yes, if redemption rules or notice requirements are not properly handled, a tax deed can be challenged and even cancelled.
+Yes, if redemption rules or notice requirements are not properly handled, a tax deed can be challenged and even canceled.

 Q: What is the redemption period in Georgia tax deeds?